sjp38/linux/for_damon_patches/cv.rst

 tracers such as perf, and a debugfs interface for privileged people and/or programs in user space.

-Two patches for high level users of DAMON follows.
+Three patches for high level users of DAMON follows.
 To provide a minimal reference to the debugfs interface and for high level use/tests of the DAMON, the next patch (10th) implements an user space tool.
-The 11th patch adds a document for administrators of DAMON.
+The 11th patch adds one more option to the tool for reuse histogram plot.
+The 12nd patch adds a document for administrators of DAMON.

 Next two patches are for tests.
-The 12th patch provides unit tests (based on the kunit) while the 13th patch adds user space tests (based on the kselftest).
+The 13th patch provides unit tests (based on the kunit) while the 14th patch adds user space tests (based on the kselftest).

-Finally, the last patch (14th) updates the MAINTAINERS file.
+Finally, the last patch (15th) updates the MAINTAINERS file.

 Patch History
 =============